PierreMauger/my_hunter/README.md

 # my_hunter
-First game created in CSFML
+First game created in CSFML in a Epitech Project

 How to play ?
-  Make
+- Make
-  ./my_hunter
+- ./my_hunter
-  Enjoy shooting the Pidgeys
+- Enjoy shooting the Pidgeys

 Help : ./my_hunter -h